Adroiti/docs-for-code-review-tools/RuboCop/Style-LambdaCall.md

-Pattern: Lambda call
+Pattern: Inconsistent lambda call syntax

 Issue: -

 ## Description

-This cop checks for use of the lambda.(args) syntax.
+This cop checks for use of the `lambda.(args)` syntax.

 ### Example